Initial Implementation of NetSuite

 When importing transactions:

-• Do not import large volumes of historical transactions – your storage space may be limited.
-For information about the space allowed for your account, contact your account manager.
+• Don't import lots of historical transactions – your storage may be limited.
+For information about how much space you have, contact your account manager.

-• Imported transactions behave as if they were created in the user interface.
-If you import an invoice or vendor bill with inventory items, that transaction affects the inventory.
+• Imported transactions behave like those you create in the user interface.
+For example, an imported vendor bill with inventory items affects your inventory.

 When you import open accounts payable and accounts receivable transactions, make sure the amounts are not duplicated in the account balances you import later.